Saranda: land of seven hundred hills

 … towards the falls.

-Watching Jhikra after a long journey, my fellow travelers got carried away.
+Watching Jhikra after a long journey, my fellow travellers got carried away.

-The tranquility and wilderness of the place created a paranormal vibe.
+The tranquillity and wilderness of the place created a paranormal vibe.

 We again moved through the dusty roads …